djchateau/ServerBackupUtility/README.md

 Questions, Suggestions or Feature Requests
 ------------------------------------------

+Due to the author's untimely passing, this project is no longer being actively maintained.
+If you have interest in maintaining this project, please email me@danielchateau.com for details.

-You can reach me at fwchateau@gmail.com.
+~~You can reach me at fwchateau@gmail.com.
 Add Server Backup Utility to the subject line.
 I filter this email address to eliminate SPAM.
-If you do not add the phrase Server Backup Utility to the subject line, I may not see your email.
+If you do not add the phrase Server Backup Utility to the subject line, I may not see your email.~~

 DirectBackupPaths.config File